run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/platform-administration/environment-configuration/system-configure-enviroment.md

 2. To change one of the images (start logo, portal logo, system logo and report logo), click on "Select an image";

+!!! info "IMPORTANT"

+    The field Logo system will obey the parameter 387.

 3. Click on the pointed box to drag a file or make the upload;

 4. Click on "Save";